 For those who prefer the last bit stats, Vittoria tested two sets of identical wheels, one with the graphene fairy-dust treatment and one using standard carbon.

 It found the graphene wheels had 10 percent better thermal dissipation, 15 percent weight reduction, 26 percent increase in material strength, 18 percent increase in impact strength, 20 percent increase in spoke hole strength, 20 percent more flexibility and, finally, a 50 percent increase in lateral stiffness.
 Crikey.

 Breaking fresh tracks

-It's tyres where the interesting stuff seems to be happening though.
-Vittoria has named its Graphene+ tyre range ITS, for ‘intelligent tyre system’.
+It's tires where the interesting stuff seems to be happening though.
+Vittoria has named its Graphene+ tire range ITS, for ‘intelligent tire system’.

-Despite using hi-tech materials like graphene, Vittoria's road tyres still use core-spun cotton casings and they are still made by hand
+Despite using hi-tech materials like graphene, Vittoria's road tires still use core-spun cotton casings and they are still made by hand

 The new Corsa G+ after 6,000km of testing – while worn, there's little sign of cuts, cracks or delamination